northantsvintage/frontend-nanodegree-feedreader/README.md

 ## Steps required to successfully run the application

 Download the zip file or git clone repo to your Desktop.
-Open index.html in your browser.
+Open index.html in your browser and make sure you run it on the server.

 ## Testing the application
 To test the application: